gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

-# 🛠️ Mastering List Operations: Python's Built-in Tools
+# 🛠️ Mastering list operations: Python's built-in tools

 ### Unlocking the full potential of Python's flexible Lists

 ---

-# 1. Understanding List operations: Beyond basic access
+# 1. Understanding list operations: Beyond basic access

 By now you've got a solid handle on what Python lists are, how to create them (remember those square brackets `[]`), and their mutable property .i.e., being changeable!
 You can even grab specific items using indexing and slicing, and directly update a value if you make a mistake.
 That's the first step!